 Daniel Handler is also the author of the novels The Basic Eight, Watch Your Mouth, Adverbs, and, with Maira Kalman, Why We Broke Up, which won the Michael J. Printz Honor.
-He also worked with Kalman on the book Girls Standing on Lawns and Hurry Up and Wait (May 2015).
+He also worked with Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, and a forthcoming book, Weather Weather (October 2016).
 Handler also edited The Best Nonrequired Reading of 2014, which includes an introduction by Lemony Snicket

 As Lemony Snicket, he has written the best-selling series All The Wrong Questions as well as A Series of Unfortunate Events, which has sold more than 60 million copies, was the basis of a feature film starring Jim Carrey and Meryl Streep, with Jude Law as Lemony Snicket.
 In 2014, Netflix acquired rights to produce an original series based on A Series of Unfortunate Events.